Urbane Bronze vs. Iron Ore, Porpoise, & 6 Popular Greige Paint Colors

 Insert awkward silence HERE…why?
 Because once again, Urbane Bronze is my fave option.
 Black Fox usually has a bit too much brown/saturation to suit the types of finishes I’m coordinating with.
 But this doesn’t mean it won’t work for YOUR home, so make sure you compare the two!

-4. URBANE BRONZE vs. THUNDER GRAY
+4. URBANE BRONZE vs. SHERWIN WILLIAMS THUNDER GRAY

 Urbane Bronze and Thunder Gray are kissin’ cousins!
-However, while Thunder Gray is a wink lighter than Urbane Bronze, there’s one BIG difference that separates the two…
+However, while Thunder Gray is a wink lighter than Urbane Bronze, there’s one big difference that separates the two…

-- The big difference between these shades is the degree of color (CHROMA).
+The big difference between these shades is the degree of color (CHROMA).
 Thunder Gray is a greige-green, just like Urbane Bronze, but Thunder Gray has a more noticeable green hue.

-- Urbane Bronze is the more popular color, likely due to its passive undertone.
+Urbane Bronze is the more popular color, likely due to its passive undertone.

-Get your PEEL & STICK sample of Thunder Gray
+Here’s your PEEL & STICK sample of Thunder Gray

 KYLIE M’S FAVE COLOR

-5. URBANE BRONZE vs. SEALSKIN
+5. URBANE BRONZE vs. SW SEALSKIN

-- Sealskin is WARMER looking than Urbane Bronze with a more saturated brown.
+- Sealskin is warmer-looking than Urbane Bronze with a more saturated brown.

 - Urbane Bronze tends to suit more interior and exterior finishes than Sealskin, making it a more versatile color.

-Get your PEEL & STICK sample of Sealskin
+Here’s your PEEL & STICK sample of Sealskin

 KYLIE M’S FAVE COLOR